Skip to main content

 This determines which documents appear in the Powersheet Drive sidebar topic.

-Step 7: Validate the Migration
+Validate the Migration

-2. Open Administration > Nextedy POWERSHEET > Configurations — confirm sheet configurations are visible
+2. Open Administration > Nextedy Powersheet > Configurations — confirm sheet configurations are visible

 3. Open a migrated document — confirm the Powersheet table view displays correctly